 Swakopmund Luxury Suites

 Dry ephemeral riverbeds studded with acacias, open grassy plains and mountain ranges.
 Giant granite boulders and the desert-adapted elephants (among other wildlife).
 Your next destination is Damaraland.
 It's a longer day on the road but it's a scenic drive with a few stops along the way.

-On the way: Your route will take you all the way along the coast today before heading inland or only as far north as Cape Cross, to see the largest breeding cape fur seal colony in the world, before you backtrack to Henties Bay and then head on via Uis to the Twyfelfontein area.
+On the way: Your route today will take you along the coast to Cape Cross to see the largest breeding cape fur seal colony in the world.
+Then you backtrack to Henties Bay and head on via Uis to the Twyfelfontein area.
 Let your guide stop at the lichen fields, you'd hardly know where to find them on your own.
-A possible detour via Brandberg (depending on your route choice and how early you plan to leave).
+A possible detour via Brandberg.
 Visit the highlights of Twyfelfontein if time allows this afternoon.

 When you're there: Go on a nature drive in search of the famed desert-adapted elephant, black rhino and other game.
 Visit the Twyfelfontein rock engravings, Burnt Mountain and Organ Pipes.
 Take a look into the lives of the local Damara people at the living museum.
 Spend time in the pool, it gets hot in these parts and be sure to make time for a sundowner.
 The sunsets are spectacular.

 Twyfelfontein Adventure Camp

 Day 7: Etosha National Park - South ( 1 night )

 Destination Etosha National Park, it's time for some serious safari and game viewing.
 It's a shorter drive today which means an early start and you can be in the park just after lunch or explore more of the Damaraland area and take a slower drive to arrive in the Etosha area late afternoon.